-This blog post is part of the Suicide Prevention Awareness Month blog tour in partnership with Debt Drop.
+This blog post is part of the Suicide Prevention Awareness Month blog tour.
 If you are feeling suicidal, please call the National Suicide Prevention Lifeline at 1-800-273-8255 or text HOME to 741741.

 It was a complete shock when my brother committed suicide in 2012.
 My mind was filled with so many questions that I desperately wanted answers to: Why had he done it?
 What had I missed?
 What could I have done?